Article

 Allowable Fees

-Individual practitioners operating under Florida Administrative Code regulations may charge tiered rate structures with $1.00 per page for the first 25 pages, followed by $0.25 per page for all subsequent pages.
+Individual practitioners operating under Fla.
+Admin.
+Code R. 64B8-10.003 may charge $1.00 per page for the first 25 pages, followed by $0.25 per page for all subsequent pages.

 • Licensed healthcare facilities, including hospitals, charge up to $1.00 per paper page, $2.00 for non-paper records including imaging studies, plus $1.00 yearly search fees for multi-year record retrievals.